Bob Krueger

-Robert Charles Krueger (September 19, 1935 – April 30, 2022) was an American diplomat, politician, and U.S. Representative and U.S. Senator from Texas, a U.S. Ambassador, and a member of the Democratic Party.
-As of 2025, he is the last Democrat to serve as a United States Senator from Texas.
+Robert Charles Krueger (September 19, 1935 – April 30, 2022) was an American diplomat, politician, and U.S. representative and U.S. senator from Texas, a U.S. ambassador, and a member of the Democratic Party.
+As of 2026, he is the last Democrat to serve as a United States senator from Texas.

 Early life and education

-Krueger was born in New Braunfels, Texas, the son of Faye (Leifeste) and Arlon E. Krueger.
+Robert Charles Krueger was born in New Braunfels, Texas, the son of Faye (Leifeste) and Arlon E. Krueger.
 Krueger earned a B.A. from Southern Methodist University in 1957 and an M.A. from Duke University in 1958.
-He went to Merton College, Oxford, earning a D.Phil. in English literature with a thesis entitled The poems of William Herbert, Third Earl of Pembroke.
+He attended Merton College, Oxford, where he graduated with a D.Phil. in English literature.
+His thesis was entitled The Poems of William Herbert, Third Earl of Pembroke.
 He taught English literature as a professor and was later vice provost and Dean of the Trinity College of Arts and Sciences at Duke University.
 His edition of the poems of Sir John Davies was published by the Clarendon Press, Oxford, in 1975.
 Krueger held business positions as chairman of the board of Comal Hosiery Mills and managing partner of the Krueger Brangus Ranch before entering elective office.